Sharanya450/Excel-Report-Insights_AtliQ-Hardwares/README.md

  ## Problem Statement
  To create Sales and Finance Analytics Reports, aimed at extracting decision-making insights for well-articulated strategies at Atliq Hardware.

-## Technical & Soft Skills:
-* Proficiency in ETL methodology (Extract, Transform, Load).
-* Skills to generate a date table using Power Query.
-* Ability to derive fiscal months and quarters.
-* Establishing data model relationships with Power Pivot.
-* Proficiency in incorporating supplementary data into an existing data model.
-* Utilizing DAX to create calculated columns.
-Soft Skills:

-* Refined understanding of Finance & Sales Reports
-* Designing user-centric reports with empathy in mind.
-* Optimization of report generation through meticulous fine-tuning.
-* Developing a systematic approach to devising a report building plan.

 # Sales Analysis
 # Objectives